 (c) the contract depends for its validity or fulfilment on the result of that issue.

-(3) Where any property to be acquired by the company is to be taken on lease, this section shall have effect as if the expression “vendor” included the lessor and the expression “purchase money” included the consideration for the lease, and the expression “sub-purchaser” included a sub-lessee.
+(3) Where any property to be acquired by the company is to be taken on lease, this section shall have effect as if the expression vendor included the lessor and the expression purchase money included the consideration for the lease, and the expression sub-purchaser included a sub-lessee.

 (4) For the purposes of paragraph (8) of Part A of this section, where the vendors or any of them are a firm, the members of the firm shall not be treated as separate vendors.